Consumers have caught on to delivery, drive thru, and all forms of in-store pickup, and they’re not going back.

 2. Unified fulfillment options across all digital channels

 8. Fleet management technology to optimize efficiency and costs

 9. Automated dispatch and routing

 10. Logistics BI and Reporting for performance insights

 Marketplaces are a valuable tool for advertising and reaching new audiences, but never underestimate the power of your own branded eCommerce site.
 Besides tracking customer behavior and spending patterns for upselling and profitability, a brand website lets you offer flexible delivery and fulfillment options, based on your availability.
-Customers are more likely to order from your site if they see delivery, drive through and on-premise pickup options.
+Customers are more likely to order from your site if they see delivery, drive thru and on-premise pickup options.

 Your menus should be up-to-date and accurate wherever your customers meet them.
 Use menu management software that lets you easily edit and publish up-to-date menus to both internal eCommerce platforms and all partner marketplaces.

 Additionally, menu catalogs should be synced with your retail systems to reflect local inventory availability, as well as any individual retail promotions.
 For example, if a particular region is out of the breakfast special, all menus for that region should reflect it.
 Otherwise, customers may order something, only to find out afterwards that it’s not available.

 Similarly, if a certain local branch has a discounted item, then all customers of that specific branch should see that discount when they order the specific item online.